ucsb-cs32/f23/scrypt/03 - Conditionals.md

 ## Notes

+- Keywords like `true` or `while` are now "reserved words" in our language; they can no longer be used as variable names like they could in Part 2.
 - When lexing, always read as much as you can into one token before moving on to the next.
 The input `=====` should lex to `==`, `==`, and `=`.
 - None of the operators  "short circuit"  like the `&&` and `||`  operators from